numpy/numpy/doc/source/f2py/windows/conda.rst

 .. _f2py-win-conda:

 =========================
-F2PY and Conda on Windows
+F2py and conda on windows
 =========================

 As a convenience measure, we will additionally assume the